 AI-based bots can analyze users' input and respond accordingly.
 As we said, this is called NLP (Natural Language Processing).
 They are able to understand the variations of questions and improve the quality of their answers.
 You can easily add NLP to your chatbot with Ideta, in just a few clicks, and without any coding knowledge.

 As we said, users are unpredictable, they will ask questions your bot won’t understand.
-Don’t overestimate a chatbot's capabilities, it may have AI, but it is not an all-knowing genie straight out of a magic lamp.
+Don’t overestimate a chatbot's capabilities, this is one of the most common chatbot mistakes.
+The bot may have AI, but it is not an all-knowing genie straight out of a magic lamp.
 Users know they are talking to a robot and they don’t expect your chatbot to have answers to every question.

 When your chatbot is stuck, you can try to ask your user to reformulate their queries but there will come a time where your chatbot won’t be able to answer them, no matter what.
 When this is the case, offer an alternative.
 You can make your chatbot pass the conversation to a real human support agent.
 Humans can take over and answer your client directly through the same channel.